Triolet, Mauritius

-Triolet is a medium-sized town in the north of Mauritius, found in the district of Pamplemousses.
+Triolet is a medium-sized village in the north of the Mauritius district of Pamplemousses.
 It lies exactly 11 kilometres from Port Louis, the capital of the island.
 The town is nestled amidst green sugarcane fields, near the north-western coast of the island.
-As per the 2016 population census, Triolet had 24 073 inhabitants and a population density of 2764 inhabitants per km2, over an area of 8.71 m2.
+As per the 2016 population census, Triolet had 24 073 inhabitants and a population density of 2764 inhabitants per km2, over an area of 8.71 km2.
 The population density is higher than that of the township of Vacoas-Phoenix which is at 1948 inhabitants per km2.

 To the north of Triolet lie Trou-aux-Biches, Mont Choisy and Grand Baie which are coastal villages, while to its west are Pointe-aux-Piments and Balaclava.
 On the south lies Arsenal and to the east are Morcellement St André and Plaine des Papayes.

 Economy

 The economy of Triolet has historically mostly been agricultural.
 Like other agglomerations in Mauritius, it was largely set up from Indian origin Indentured workers and African slaves working on the sugar estates around, the latest of which to shut down was the Solitude estate.
 With time the population has evolved and many of the indentured workers evolved to small planters and land-owners.
 Following the diversification policies of the 70's, 80's and 90's sizeable parts of the population moved to manufacturing and tourism.
 Recently a significant portion of the population has also gone into the civil service and service sectors, especially IT and Finance.